j-zeng/angular2-http-file-upload/README.md

 }
 ```

-A progress callback is also available:
+An upload progress callback is also available:
 ```
-        this.uploaderService.onProgressUpload = (item, progress) => {
+        this.uploaderService.onProgressUpload = (item, percentComplete) => {
              // progress callback
         };
 ```